 - Start by reading the AIIC Code of Ethics and Professional Standards.
 To become a member of AIIC, you are expected to observe the association's rules and regulations.

 - Read the instructions on the application form carefully.
-CACL is there to help if you need assistance.
+The Committee for Admissions and Language Classification (CACL) is there to help if you need assistance.

 - Refer to the Regulation Governing Admissions and Language Classification for further clarification.